ilonachan/mscript/README.md

 - Commands are functions, and similar to Python (or even TempleOS) they are invoked with a paren syntax to clearly delineate parameters: instead of `cat test.txt`, one uses `cat("test.txt")`
 - Paths and Globs have first-class support: if something starts with `/` or `./`, it will automatically be treated as a path object.
 In particular, the above example could be clearer if written as `cat(./test.txt)`. (obviously paths can still be constructed from strings, and sometimes this will be necessary)
 - Files are callable, if they specify an `#!exec` clause (MSH equivalent for the shebang) in their first line (or the shell has been otherwise told how to execute that file type).
 Much like current shells, `cat` is not a builtin function, but a callable script placed in a location like `/bin/cat`.
 The shell can detect that this is a binary and execute it.
 - Script files usually have the file ending `.m`, compiled libraries have the ending `.mc`, executables may have the ending `.mx`.
 All of these are theoretically optional.
-File paths can't usually omit this file ending, but they can when they are called and there is no ambiguity.
+File paths can't usually omit the file ending, but they can when they are called and there is no ambiguity.

 Some concerns regarding the type system: